GrayAreaorg/festival-video-archive/README.md

   - Retrieved in Video JSON and parsed
   - Metadata delimiter (7 equals signs) "======="
   - `key: value` format
-  - append raw metadata to bottom of YouTube Description field
+  - Append raw metadata to bottom of YouTube Description field
-  - when parsed in archive, prepended with `meta_`, for example, `festival_year: 2015` becomes `{ "meta_festival_year" : "2015" }` in the archive json
+  - When parsed in the archive JSON, prepended with `meta_`, for example, `festival_year: 2015` becomes `{ "meta_festival_year" : "2015" }` in the archive json

 ```
 ======